C-Loftus/Watercolor/readme.md

 5. Say `color <watercolor_hint>` with the Talon phonetic alphabet to click an element

 > [!NOTE]
-> You must have the atspi-server running via `make run` in order to use Watercolor commands
+> You must have the atspi-server running via `make run` in order to say Watercolor commands

 ## Caveats

-- Many application don't implement atspi properly, some not at all
+- Many applications don't implement atspi properly, some not at all
-  - Some don't implement clicking on a11y elements, others output the wrong events, or incorrectly cache elements
+  - Issues can include wrong state labels on elements, failure to implement clicking on elements, outputting the wrong events on document changes, or incorrectly caching elements
-- The Python bindings to libatspi are sometimes slow.
+- The Python bindings to libatspi are not designed to handle high throughput connections and can be slow.
 Depending on interest, I may port the backend to the [rust atspi implementation](https://github.com/odilia-app/atspi)

-## Support
+## Support and Debugging

+- Say `color inspect <user.watercolor_hint>` to inspect an a11y element and its properties
+- Use [accerciser](https://gitlab.gnome.org/GNOME/accerciser) for checking atspi compliance
+- Check `Watercolor/atspi_log.txt` and report any issues once confirmed

-I offer accessibility software consulting services.
+For any personalized support or inquiries, I offer accessibility software consulting services.
 Please [reach out to me](https://colton.place/contact/) if you have a question about Talon, screen readers, front-end design, atspi, or any other accessibility software.